mailgun/documentation/source/api-email-validation-deprecated.rst

 jQuery Plugin
 ~~~~~~~~~~~~~

-We also have a `jQuery plugin`_ you can use for front-end email validation.
+We also have a `jQuery plugin`_ you can use for front-end email verification.

 Just remember to use your public Mailgun API key.